Our Reconciliation Action Plan

 Life Without Barriers is currently implementing its third Reconciliation Action Plan (RAP), a Stretch RAP.

-Our Stretch RAP guides and direct our commitment and work in supporting reconciliation from January 2016 through to January 2019.
-You can download a copy of our Stretch RAP below or a copy of our progress to date in Highlights: Year One – 2016.
+Our Stretch RAP guides and directs our commitment and work in supporting reconciliation from January 2016 through to June 2019.

 Actions have been identified that support our Reconciliation vision to: